zuyezheng/solana-etl/README.md

 ##  Run

-For extract tasks a `start` and `end` slot can be provided to configure which blocks to extract.
-If end is not provided, extract will continue indefinitely until stopped, pausing and retrying when reaching slots for blocks that are not yet available.
-If `start` is greater than `end`, extract will count down from higher slot.
+Extraction will default to using `https://api.mainnet-beta.solana.com` if `endpoint` is not provided.
+A `start` and `end` slot can be used to configure which blocks to extract.
+If end is not provided, extract will continue indefinitely until stopped, pausing and retrying when reaching slots that are not yet available.
+If `start` is greater than `end`, extract will count down from the higher slot.

 To avoid files that get too large or a single directory with too many blocks, `slots_per_file` and `slots_per_dir` can be used to group blocks into something reasonable during extract.